Nicolas Puech: Fraud

-According to testimony reviewed by the Wall Street Journal, Freymond admitted to magistrates that he sold off most of Puech's Hermès holdings to LVMH more than a decade prior, and that Puech was aware of the sales.
-However, Puech denied that claim in his own testimony.
-He admitted that he had signed a sweeping agreement for Freymond to manage his money and dispose of assets, but claims his original inherited shares in Hermès were not to be touched.
+According to testimony reviewed by the Wall Street Journal, Freymond told magistrates that he sold off most of Puech's Hermès holdings to LVMH more than a decade prior, and that Puech was aware of the sales.
+However, Puech denied that allegation in his own testimony.
+Puech admitted that he had signed a sweeping agreement for Freymond to manage his money and dispose of assets, but Puech claims that his original inherited shares in Hermès were not to be sold.

 Independent audits found varying money trails that appeared to be connected to Freymond, including the opening of joint accounts.
-The audit showed that Puech had put €35.8 million into Geneva bank Gonet and that outgoing transfers mainly benefited Freymond who spent money on a range of purchases, from stocks to art.
-When the account closed with €15 million in it, the balance was also transferred to Freymond.
+The audit showed that Puech had put €35.8 million into Geneva bank Gonet and that outgoing transfers mainly benefited Freymond, who spent money on a range of purchases, from stocks to art.
+When the account was closed with €15 million in it, the balance was also transferred to Freymond.

+An investigation of the fraud by The Economist reported that Freymond claimed that he had been in a romantic relationship with Puech.
+According to his court testimony, the affair had lasted about 15 years and ended in 2016.

-Freymond killed himself on 23 July 2025 when he was struck by a train in Switzerland.
+On 23 July 2025, Freymond died after being struck by a train near his home in Switzerland, and the death appears to have been a suicide.